squid-cache/squid-cache.github.io/ConfigExamples/Intercept/CentOsTproxy4.rst

  * WCCP related iptables rules need to be created next...this and further steps are only needed if L4 WCCPv2 is used with a router, and not L2 WCCP with a switch.
 {{{
-iptables -A INPUT -i gre0 -j ACCEPT iptables -A INPUT -i gre0 -j ACCEPT
+iptables -A INPUT -i gre0 -j ACCEPT

 iptables -A INPUT -p gre -j ACCEPT
 }}}